Chapter 18.60

 (C) Height of Buildings.

-(1) Buildings may be a maximum of three stories or 40 feet in height, whichever is less.
+(1) Buildings may be a maximum of three stories, or 40 feet in height, whichever is less; except buildings with frontage on Adair or Baseline, which can be a maximum of four stories or 60 feet in height without a conditional use permit.

-(2) Buildings shall be a minimum of 16 feet in height.
+(3) Buildings shall be a minimum of 16 feet in height.
 The minimum height is intended to maintain a sense of enclosure of the street.
-Single-story buildings shall incorporate false fronts, parapets, or other design elements that reach the minimum height along the entire length of the building.
+Single-story building shall incorporate false fronts, parapets, or other design elements that reach the minimum height along the entire length of the building.
 [Ord.
 2019-10 § 1 (Exh.
-A), 2019.]
+A), 2019; Ord.
+2024-03 § 1 (Exh.
+A), 2024.]

 18.60.060 Design requirements.